GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-04-08-stott-security-3-x.md

 ---
 layout: post
 title: "Stott Security Version 3"
-description: "A summary of all new functionality and changes that have been introduced to the Stott Security module so far."
+description: "A summary of all new functionality and changes that have been introduced to the Stott Security v3 add-on for CMS 12."
 permalink: "/article/stott-security-3"
 category:
   - Development